On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: The O'Grady program

+The fact that all K3 surfaces are deformation equivalent was first proved by Kodaira.
+In \cite{LP} Le Potier gave another proof of this fact that follows the following steps: \begin{enumerate} \item use the local Torelli theorem to prove that each K3 surface can be deformed to a K3 surface $X_0$ with the $Pic(X_0)$ generated by $L $ with $L^2=4$. \item then to show that $X_0$ is isomorphic with a quartic surface. \end{enumerate} For \HK{} fourfolds that are numerical $K3^{[2]}$ similar steps were followed by O'Grady in order to prove Conjecture \ref{conj}:

-A K\"{a}hler manifold $X$ is irreducible symplectic if it is simply connected and has a holomorphic symplectic form spanning $H^0(\Omega_X^2)$.
-Recall that two irreducible symplectic manifolds $M_1$ ,$M_2$ of dimension $2n$ are numerically equivalent if there exists an isomorphism of abelian groups such that $\int_{M_1} \alpha^{2n} = \int_{M_2} \psi(\alpha)^{2n}$ for all $\alpha \in H^2(M_1, \mathbb{Z})$.
-The aim of this paper is to continue the O'Grady program of classification of projective irreducible symplectic manifolds, by proving in some cases the O'Grady conjecture \cite[Conj.~1.2]{O} (explained below).
-The following theorem is proved in \cite[Prop.~3.2, Prop.~4.1]{O}: \begin{thm}[O'Grady] Let $M$ be a symplectic $4$-fold numerically equivalent to $(K3)^{[2]}$.
-There exists an irreducible symplectic manifold $X$ deformation equivalent to $M$ such that:\begin{enumerate} \item $X$ has an ample divisor $H$ with $(h, h) = 2$ (i.e.~ $H^2=12$), where $h:=c_1(H)$,
+First using the local Torelli theorem the following was proved in \cite[Prop.~3.2, Prop.~4.1]{O}: \begin{thm}[O'Grady] Let $M$ be a symplectic $4$-fold numerically equivalent to $(K3)^{[2]}$.
+There exists an IHS manifold $X$ deformation equivalent to $M$ such that:\begin{enumerate} \item $X$ has an ample divisor $H$ with $(h, h) = 2$ (i.e.~ $H^2=12$), where $h:=c_1(H)$,